 Small bird species, such as budgies, canaries, and finches, are good options for people who live in apartments or condominiums with limited space.
 While larger pets require extra room to romp and play, a small bird's cage can easily fit into a cozier living space.

-Landlords often impose monthly "pet fees" on tenants who own cats and dogs, but many don't consider birds pets.
-While you'll need to read the fine print of your lease, a bird can be an economical choice for renters who wish to adopt a pet but not pay extra for the privilege.
+Landlords often impose monthly "pet fees" on tenants who own cats and dogs, but many don't consider birds as pets.
+While you'll need to read the fine print of your lease, a bird can be an economical choice for renters who wish to adopt a pet without paying extra for the privilege.

 07 of 07

-Those who have lost a long-time pet are usually reluctant to go through the experience again, especially if children are involved.
+Those who have lost a long-time pet are sometimes reluctant to go through the experience again, especially if children are involved.